oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 }
 ```

-Start your app with `mvn spring-boot:run` and you should see groups and events being created.
+Start your app with `mvn spring-boot:run`, and you should see groups and events being created.

 Add a `GroupController.java` class (in `src/main/java/.../jugtours/web`) that allows you to CRUD groups.

 ```java
 package com.okta.developer.jugtours.web;